 - Ask questions that get people to comment on your posts

-Tag students, artists and other talent that are in your event
+Tag students, artists and other talents that are in your event

 Social media is a great way to spark conversation and get people interested in what you’re doing.